stackhpc/stackhpc-kayobe-config/doc/source/operations/rocky-linux-9.rst

      num_pcie_ports = 16

-  This change does not need to be applied before migrating to Rocky Linux 9, but it is likely to best place to do so.
+  This change does not need to be applied before migrating to Rocky Linux 9, but it is likely the best time to do so.

   .. warning::